Comment on J. W. Mason on ‘Causes and Effects of Wage Growth’

 Comment on ‘The principal problem of Political Economy’

 The principal problem of Political Economy is, of course, the scientific incompetence of Political Economists.
-The fact of the matter is that the profit theory is false since Adam Smith (Desai, 2008).
-The mistake/error consists — roughly speaking — in naively taking it for granted that profit is a share of total income and that it is attributable to capital.
+The fact of the matter is that the profit theory has been false since Adam Smith (Desai, 2008).
+The mistake/error consists — roughly speaking — of naively taking it for granted that profit is a share of total income and is attributable to capital.
 Nothing is further from reality.

 The fatal analytical blunder means that (i) economists have no true conception of the most important phenomenon in their universe, (ii) they fail to capture the quintessence of capitalism, (iii) they lack any deeper understanding of how the actual economy works.